build-on-aws/content/tutorials/build-your-own-knowledge-base-with-multilingual-q-&-a-powered-by-generative-AI/index.md

 ---
 title: "Build your own knowledge base with multilingual Q&A powered by generative AI"
-description: "AIML like API in your APP."
+description: "build a multilingual knowledge base using multiple sources, and deliver summarized results."
 tags:
     - AIML
     - artificial intelligence
     - machine learning
 authorGithubAlias: elizabethfuentes12
 authorName: Elizabeth Fuentes
-date: 2023-06-12
+date: 2023-06-26
 ---

 Organizations often accumulate a wide range of documents, including project documentation, manuals, tenders, Salesforce data, code repositories, and more.
 When searching through this vast amount of information, it can be a tedious process of locating the specific document and then conducting the search within it.
 Once you find the desired document, it may be lengthy, and you might prefer a summary of its content.